Breanna-3/API_PROJECT/README.md

-if issue with numpy reinstall with:
+if issue with running then numpy reinstall with:

 python3.12 -m pip install --force-reinstall numpy